 How do I plan a first-time cruise?

 When planning your cruise, you’ll want to find the right cruise line that matches your interests and needs.
 Consider what type of traveler you are.
 Are you looking for a family-friendly cruise?
 Are you looking for an adults-only cruise?
-We have 9 Key Steps to Planning a Cruise that you can follow to plan your first cruise.
+You can follow the 9 Key Steps to Planning a Cruise to plan your first cruise.

 What should a first-time cruiser know?